Type of project: Community co-design project

 The Neighbourhood Trust actively supports Mairehau, St Albans, Shirley and surrounding communities, with development and resilience.
 They distribute kai boxes to those in need from The Whānau Centre on Nancy Ave.
-In 2021 it was decided that The Green Lab would work with The Neighbourhood Trust and their community, to co-design a community garden behind the McFaddens Centre as part of this outreach.
-Community volunteers completed site clearing and preparation, and Citycare Property cleared the site of asphalt.
+In late 2021 it was decided that The Green Lab would work with The Neighbourhood Trust and their community, to co-design a community garden behind the McFaddens Centre as part of this outreach.

 The Neighbourhood Trust and the community have high aspirations for this garden.
 They wish to create and foster social connection, increase knowledge, share skills and resources.
 Strong shared values include: giving; mutual aid; a desire to see more food stability; an increase in self sufficiency; and resilience within the wider community.
 In addition, increased equity and accessibility for the community are of high importance.